Updated May 16, 2025

 When it comes to repairing Windows-based computers, I always do one thing: check for corrupt system files.
 Corrupt system files can cause all sorts of problems, so here is how to check and repair system files in Windows 11.

 Repairing system files is not complex, but it can be time-consuming.
 Going through all of the steps outlined in this article can take several hours.
 Once you start a scan, you will have to allow it to complete, so be prepared to watch your computer work.
-And all of the links included in this article will open in a new window.
+And all the links in this article will open in a new window.

 There are a couple of different ways to run it (standard and advanced), but the most thorough way is by using the advanced method (see link below).
-It may take some time to run, but it is the most thorough error checking you can perform.
+It may take some time to run, but it is the most comprehensive error checking you can perform.

 How to check your drive for errors in Windows 11